If a second home is on your wish list, you may want to explore your options.

+There are potential advantages to purchasing a second home, says Kelli Hill, senior director of advice at Wells Fargo Wealth & Investment Management.
 Here, Hill shares two important considerations and three key questions to ask yourself before making the decision to invest in a second home in retirement or even sooner.

 Consider rental income — and what renters want

 Investing in a second home now to use as a vacation home now could help you build equity over time.
-It also provides a potential revenue stream through full- or part-time rental income.
+It may also provide a potential revenue stream through full- or part-time rental income.
 You could even use that rental income to help cover the costs associated with the property, whether that’s maintenance and upgrades or ongoing mortgage payments.
 Plus, it may be easier to qualify for a second mortgage while you’re still fully employed because your debt-to-income ratio will be lower.

 Have a plan for extra expenses

 But Hill cautions that there can be a downside to purchasing a home now that you intend to use personally only later.
 “The longer you own a property, the greater the associated expenses will be,” she says.
 “It’s just going to cost more to own the property, so even if you buy it earlier to spread the cost out over the years, the overall cost itself will add up over time.”
 Those costs typically include expenses related to maintenance and repair, taxes, insurance, and, in some cases, homeowners’ association dues.
+And, during times of rising interest rates and higher inflation, these costs are likely to increase.

-Renting a home to others also means you’re responsible for additional costs, such as paying for emergency repairs like a broken hot water heater or plumbing problems that renters encounter.
+Renting a home to others also means you’re responsible for additional costs, such as paying for emergency repairs, like a broken hot water heater or plumbing problems that renters encounter.
 You may also choose to hire a rental management company to handle reservations and repairs because you don’t have the time to tend to those matters yourself.

 Key questions to ask before you buy